-The risk margin for the annuity and unit-linked liabilities is calculated as one.

-In general, the risk margin can be calculated by forecasting each future (non-market) SCR for the lifetime of the policies in question, applying a 6% cost of capital, and discounting the result using the relevant risk-free interest rate.
+The risk margin for the annuity and unit-linked liabilities is calculated by forecasting each future (nonmarket) SCR for the lifetime of the policies in question, applying a 6% cost of capital, and discounting the result using the relevant risk-free interest rate.

-As noted earlier in this section, the majority of FIL Life's unit-linked policies have a contract boundary of less than 12 months.
+As noted earlier in this section, the majority of FIL Life's unit-linked policies may be unilaterally terminated within 12 months.
 For these policies the risk margin is 6% of the current non-market SCR, discounted back by one year using the EIOPA prescribed risk-free rates.

-For the remaining policies, the two main non-market SCRs will be counterparty and operational risks.
+For the remaining policies, the two main non-market SCRs are counterparty and operational risks.
 The calculation of the future SCRs for these two risks can be summarised as follows:

-- The future counterparty risk on unit-linked liabilities is calculated by projecting the Assets under Administration for those policies with exposure to counterparty default risk and which cannot be closed by FIL Life, and then applying a fixed ratio based on the current Assets under Administration for policies with counterparty default risk compared against the current counterparty default risk SCR. - The future operational risk is calculated by projecting the future Assets under Administration for FIL Life's unit-linked liabilities (which will predominantly be S32 policies after a year), and then assuming the current level of operational risk runs-off accordingly.
+The future counterparty risk on unit-linked liabilities is calculated by projecting the Assets under Administration for those policies with exposure to counterparty default risk and which cannot be closed by FIL Life, and then applying a fixed ratio based on the current Assets under Administration for policies with counterparty default risk compared against the current counterparty default risk SCR.
+Included within the future assumption is the proposed transfer of certain reinsured funds into ACSs for which no counterparty default risk capital requirement is necessary.